Sumerian language: Orthography

 Sumerian texts vary in the degree to which they use logograms or opt for syllabic (phonetic) spellings instead: e.g. the word 𒃻 g̃ar "put" may also be written phonetically as 𒂷𒅈 g̃a_{2}-ar.
 They also vary in the degree to which allomorphic variation was expressed, e.g. 𒁀𒄄𒌍 ba-gi_{4}-eš or 𒁀𒄄𒅖 ba-gi_{4}-iš for "they returned".
 While early Sumerian writing was highly logographic, there was a tendency towards more phonetic spelling in the Neo-Sumerian period.
 Consistent syllabic spelling was employed when writing down the Emesal dialect (since the usual logograms would have been read in Emegir by default), for the purpose of teaching the language and often in recording incantations.

 As already mentioned, texts written in the Archaic Sumerian period are difficult to interpret, because they often omit grammatical elements and determinatives.
 In addition, many literary-mythological texts from that period use a special orthographic style called UD.GAL.NUN, which seems to be based on substitution of certain signs or groups of signs for others.
 For example, the three signs 𒌓 UD, 𒃲 GAL and 𒉣 NUN, which the system is named for, are substituted for 𒀭 AN, 𒂗 EN, and 𒆤 LIL_{2} respectively, producing the name of the god ^{d}en-lil_{2}.
 The motivation for this practice is mysterious; it has been suggested that it was a kind of cryptography.
 Texts written in UD.GAL.NUN are still understood very poorly and only partially.
+However, recent research by Annette Zgoll about the Sumerian term me shows that this hermetic style is typical of Mesopotamian ritual texts.